You will not be allowed to compare more than 4 products at a time

 Frequently Asked Questions

-- Q: Do I need to add preservatives when making syrup?
-A: Adding preservatives is optional when preparing syrup from the Hypothermias flavor concentrate.
-If desired, you may add citric acid or sodium benzoate to extend the syrup's shelf life.
+- Q: Do I need to add preservatives to the syrup?
+A: Adding preservatives is optional; citric acid and sodium benzoate can extend the syrup's life.